jontesek/flight-searcher/README.md

 /api
     /routers - defined endpoints
     app.py - this creates APP
-/clients - little redundant, but
+/clients - redis and http
 /providers - handle airports and flights: either get from kiwi or from redis container.py - dependencies service.py - main program (core) - uses providers, is called from API router